Sunraysia Football League: History

 The Sunraysia Football League was formed in 1945, after World War Two, which superseded the Mildura Football League.

 In 1947, Melbourne: 23.18 - 156 defeated the Sunraysia FL: 8.16 - 64 at the Mildura Recreation Oval.

 In 1948, Imperials FC finished last on the ladder, then went onto win the 1949 premiership.

 In June 1949, Collingwood: 19.14 - 128 defeated the Sunraysia FL: 13.6 - 84.

-In 1957, Wentworth and Dareton merged to form Wentworth & Districts Football Club.
+In 1957, Curlwaa-Wentworth and Coomealla merged to form Wentworth & Districts Football Club.

 Between 1951 and 1960, Mildura played in nine grand finals in ten years, winning five premierships, with former Essendon player, Les Griggs coaching the team between 1950 and 1956.

 In 1965, Irymple FC finished last on the ladder, then went onto win the 1966 SFL premiership.

 Between 1967 and 1986, the Sunraysia Football League was Richmond's rural VFL zoning area and provided Richmond with many good players and a period of premiership success and regular finals appearances in the late 1960's, 1970's and early 1980's.

 Imperials FNC had a very successful period between 1986 and 1996, playing in 10 grand finals in 11 years, which included two lots of five consecutive grand finals.
 The only year Imperials missed the grand final was in 1991, when they lost the preliminary final.

-Under the coaching of former VFL star player, Merv Neagle, Merbein won senior football premierships in 2002 and 2003, with some very smart recruiting, but have since struggled to be regular finalists.
+Under the coaching of former VFL star player, Merv Neagle, Merbein won senior football premierships in 2002 and 2003, but have since struggled to be regular finalists.

 The SFNL is considered a major country league.
 The league's grand final was traditionally played at City Oval in Mildura, however from 2022 it has played at the newly-opened Mildura Sporting Precinct in Mildura's South.

 In 2023, Imperials FNC finished last (9th) on the senior football ladder, then went onto win the 2024 premiership.